madhurnayan/madhurnayan/README.md

 I am Urologic Oncologist and Assistant Professor at NYU Langone Health.
-I have passion for improving cancer patients' lives through data-driven research.
+I have a passion for improving cancer patients' lives through data-driven research.

 During my residency at the University of Toronto, I was part of the Surgeon Scientist Training Program and completed a PhD in Clinical Epidemiology and Health Care Research.
 I built on this foundation in my first year of fellowship in Urologic Oncology at Harvard by taking "Machine Learning for Healthcare" at the Massachusetts Institute of Technology.